-CHL anthropology is a world leader in the social anthropology of Asia and the Pacific, has a distinguished program of research, publication and postgraduate training.
-On-going research interests of academic staff and postgraduate scholars are focused on mainland and island Southeast Asia, East Asia, South Asia, Southwest Pacific and immigrant Australia.
+The on-going research interests of academic staff and graduate scholars are focused on mainland and island Southeast Asia, East Asia, South Asia, Southwest Pacific and immigrant Australia.